 Phone: +44 (0)20 7848 7495

-Dr Elisa Cavatorta is a Lecturer in Political Economy in the Department of Political Economy.
+Dr Elisa Cavatorta is a Lecturer in Political Economy in the Department of Political Economy and BA/BSc Political Economy Programme director.
 Her main research interests are in the fields of development economics, behavioural and experimental economics.
 Elisa holds a PhD in Economics from Birkbeck, University of London.
 Before joining the department, she was a Post-Doctoral Research Fellow at SOAS, University of London and she taught at Birkbeck and City University London.
 Most of Elisa’s research focuses on the Middle East region, where she worked as a researcher at the FAO and various research institutions.